lifelike/pangamebook/README.md

     pandoc -Mgamebook-shuffle=false -Mgamebook-pre-link="[[" -Mgamebook-post-link="]]" --lua-filter=pangamebook.lua -o example.html example.md

-To generate a graph from the book first create a new Markdown document using the pangamebook filter and then use the pangamebookdot filter on the resulting document, before running the Graphviz dot command.
+To generate a graph from the book first create a new Markdown document using the pangamebook filter and then use the pangamebookgv filter on the resulting document, before running the Graphviz dot command.
 Pandoc must be told to use plain-text as output format when creating the DOT file.

     pandoc --lua-filter=pangamebook.lua -o example2.md example.md
-    pandoc --lua-filter=pangamebookdot.lua -t plain -o example2.dot example2.md
+    pandoc --lua-filter=pangamebookgv.lua -t plain -o example2.dot example2.md
     dot -Tpng -O example2.dot

 The generated graph will be in the file *example2.dot.png*.